statonlab/galaxy_tool_generator/docs/scratch_guide.rst

 6. Create **tool->tests** component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Next we'll create a tests component, which looks like this in XML:
+Next well create a tests component, which looks like this in XML:

 .. code-block:: shell